 If you’ve recently met this person, there’s a good chance they’ll want to get to know you on a personal level.
 They’ll most likely do this over dinner.
 But if you’ve known this person for a while, it could be trickier seeing anything deeper than the friendship.
-Deep feelings can develop over time so it’s up to you to sort them out and decide if you see yourself with them in the long run.
+Deep feelings and overall compatibility can develop over time so it’s up to you to sort them out and decide if you see yourself with them in the long run.

 2. Are other people there too?

 Take into consideration if they brought someone along, but also pay attention to who it is.
 If they decide to bring a friend along at the last second, it may not be time to spend one-on-one time together.
 Having other people there makes things more casual but also takes away the intimacy.

 If they brought along another couple then they probably think you are on a double date.
 Couples often end up isolating themselves from a group, leaving you private time with your partner.
 Their romantic vibes might just reverberate on to you.

 What do you think about the person?
 If you feel butterflies bouncing off the walls of your stomach when they’re mentioned, that’s a good indication that you see some potential in them.
 It could be too early to determine your feelings but use your first impression to think about why you are giving the person a chance in the first place.